serhat-dirik/openshift-cd-demo/README.md

 1. Code is cloned from Gogs, built, tested and analyzed for bugs and bad patterns
 2. The WAR artifact is pushed to Nexus Repository manager
-3. A container image (_tasks:latest_) is built based on the _Tasks_ application WAR artifact deployed on WildFly
+3. A container image (_tasks:latest_) is built based on the _Tasks_ application WAR artifact deployed on EAP
 4. If Quay.io is enabled, the Tasks app container image is pushed to the quay.io image registry and a security scan is scheduled
 4. The _Tasks_ container image is deployed in a fresh new container in DEV project (pulled form Quay.io, if enabled)
 5. If tests successful, the pipeline is paused for the release manager to approve the release to STAGE